yoyosource/tec1.0/README.md

 You can also use variables in Boolean expressions.
 The easiest is a boolean variable because you do not need to compare it to anything else.
 To compare use '==', '!=', '>', '<', '>=', '<='.
 Also you have some basic and advanced logic operators as || (or), && (and), and !! (not).
 Just have in mind that you need to use '<<', '>>' or '«', '»' as priority definition in Boolean expressions.
 Advanced logic operators are !& (nand), x| (xor), n| (nor) and xn (xnor).
-Have in mind that the not operator '!!' needs to be behind the Boolean value and not before it.
+Have in mind that the not operator '!!' needs to be before the Boolean value.
 You can also have a Boolean expression after a print statement.
 ```
 // All Logic Operators